Skip to Content

 Fear of the unknown is often not based on facts.
 Talk to

-more active friends about your concerns.
+more active friends or a health professional about your concerns.
 Ask yourself whether these reasons are

 masking other reasons.